sveltejs/kit/packages/adapter-static/README.md

 </IfModule>
 ```

-You can also create an `.htaccess` file in the static folder to automatically include the `.htaccess` on every build.

 ## GitHub Pages

 When building for GitHub Pages, make sure to update [`paths.base`](https://kit.svelte.dev/docs/configuration#paths) to match your repo name, since the site will be served from <https://your-username.github.io/your-repo-name> rather than from the root.